E and M signaling

 E and M signaling is a type of supervisory line signaling that uses DC signals on separate leads, called the "E" lead and "M" lead, traditionally used in the telecommunications industry between telephone switches.
-Various mnemonic names have been used to memorize these letters, such as Ear and Mouth, the most common variation.
+Various mnemonic names have been used to memorize these letters, such as Earth and Magneto or Ear and Mouth, the most common variation.

 E&M was originally developed for signaling between PABXs in different geographic locations over an analog private circuit.
 The protocol was later extended for use on digital carrier system with Channel Associated Signaling (CAS).

 Signaling units and trunk circuits

 The E&M standards were initially developed by Bell Labs and extended by national PTT administrations.
 The standard defines two sides of the interface, the trunk circuit and the signaling unit.
 The trunk circuit is normally the side to which the PABX is connected.
 The signaling unit is the special modem that converts the DC signaling protocol into tones that could be transmitted over a four-wire link back to the PTT exchange.

 The signaling unit and trunk circuit communicate their status over the E and M leads, using a combination of battery and earth (also known as ground) levels.
 The battery signal level used in the standard is nominally −48 VDC.
 All E&M installations require that the positive terminal of the battery is connected to a reliable shared earth circuit.
 The maximum distance between the signaling unit and the trunk interface is determined by the resistance of the wire, but is normally less than 100 meters for adequate noise immunity.